Milbaxter/onchain-judges-dispute-resolution/README.md

 ---

-Built for trustless AI verification on Oasis Network.
+**Built for trustless, cryptographically verifiable AI on Oasis Network.**